Dynamic micromagnetism a la Ericksen-Leslie, and the constrained polar continuum mechanics of hard magnetic soft materials: Dynamic micromagnetism coupled to mechanical motion

 Finally, using the Reynolds' transport theorem, the local form of balance of angular momentum can be identified as

-Here we define the unit magnetization ${\mathbf m}$=${\mathbfcal M}/{\mathcal M}_{s}$, where ${\mathcal M}_{s}$ is the spontaneous (saturation) magnetization.
-In this analysis, as the processes are isothermal and temperature is well below the Curie temperature, the change in magnetization solely depends on the magnetization direction and the magnetization remains of fixed magnitude:
+Here we define the unit magnetization ${\mathbf m}={\mathbfcal M}/{\mathcal M}_{s}$, where ${\mathcal M}_{s}$ is the spontaneous (saturation) magnetization. \emph{In the following, we will, with some abuse of notation, often refer to the unit magnetization as the magnetization.} As the processes considered will be well below the Curie temperature, changes in ${\mathcal M}$ will be assume to arise only from the direction of the unit magnetization, with the magnitude of ${\mathcal M}$ remaining constant: